SohailaDiab/spring_2023_vail-SohailaDiab/Day_06/README.md

 * Sparse Categorical Cross-Entropy

 ## Main takeaways from doing today's assignment
+- There are three kinds of classification tasks:
+  - Binary classification: two exclusive classes
+  - Multi-class classification: more than two exclusive classes
+  - Multi-label classification: just non-exclusive classes
 - Loss functions are a measure of how well the model is performing on a specific dataset
 - The loss functions that are used for classification include:
   - Binary Cross-Entropy - *used for a binary classification problem*